Household refuse

 Municipalities or groups of municipalities shall not be subject to this frequency requirement if bio-waste are collected separately.

-If you pay immediately or within 45 days of the finding of violation (or the sending of the notice of violation), the fine is €35.
+If you pay immediately or within 45 days of the finding of infringement (or sending the notice of infringement), the fine is €35.

 If you pay after this 45-day period, the fine is €75.